-Mr Ken Evans, the trust's building surveyor, said the ground penetrating radar study was one of several being carried out to "understand this unique and somewhat complex monument.
-The ground-penetrating radar seeks to identify voids and gaps in the stonework under the surface but should also tell us more about the materials which were used to build the obelisk."
+Mr Ken Evans, the trust’s building surveyor, said the GPR study was one of several being carried out to “understand this unique and somewhat complex monument.
+The GPR seeks to identify voids and gaps in the stonework under the surface but should also tell us more about the materials which were used to build the obelisk.”

-Results from the ground penetrating radar survey will also be used to build a computer model of the obelisk and help with a "more effective repair approach".
+Results from the survey will also be used to build a computer model of the obelisk and help with a “more effective repair approach”.